taganz/jengax/readme.md

 # Jengax  (work in progress)

-**Jengax** is a browser-based interactive block-stacking game inspired by construction logic puzzles.
+**Jengax** is a browser-based interactive block-stacking sketch tool inspired by construction logic puzzles.
 Users can place vertical and horizontal rectangular pieces based on specific support rules.

 <div align="center">